samps7/Connect4Project/README.md

 - Bot matches require wifi

 ### Project Description:
-Connect 4 game implemented with the goals of having both front and backend, as well as having music and Intelligent CPU Players.
+Connect 4 game implemented with the goals of having both front and backend, as well as having music and intelligent CPU Players.

 ### Team Information: